IgniteUI/indigo-design-docfx/en/components/toast.md

 ---
 title: Toast - Design System Component
-_description: The Toast Component Symbol is used to show a non-interactive information message or notification.
+_description: The Toast Component is used to show a non-interactive information message or notification.
 _keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---